shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 ------------- | ------------- | -------------
- id (required) | Number| Audio track ID view | String| Amount of detail to render in the response, defaults to full <br/><br/>Valid values: "minimal", "full"
+ id (required) | Number| Audio track ID view | String| Amount of detail to render in the response, defaults to full <br/><br/>Valid values: "minimal", "full" search_id | String| The ID of the search that is related to this request

 ### Accepted authentication